Q: What is the Educators Taking the Lead (ETTL) initiative?

-A: Educators are anxious about what the evaluation changes will mean for them, what changes are coming and when, and what the higher expectations are for teachers.
-This initiative will help answer these questions and provide each participating educator with tools and training to navigate the new evaluation system.
+A: Educators are anxious about what evaluation changes will mean for them, what changes are coming and when, and what the expectations are for teachers.
+This initiative helps answer these questions by providing each participating educator with tools and training to navigate the evaluation requirements.
 When teachers work together to improve instruction, they elevate their profession.

 Q: How do teachers participate?